gamemanual0/gm0/source/docs/being-a-team/collaboration-and-efficiency.rst

+.. include:: <isonum.txt>

 Collaboration and Efficiency
 ============================

-FTC is built on collaboration, and there are several ways to make collaborating as efficient as possible.
+FTC\ |reg| is built on collaboration, and there are several ways to make collaborating as efficient as possible.
 Here's how!

 Why Collaborate?
 ----------------